How advanced do I need to be?

 All workshops are subject to the following Cancellation Policy.

-- All deposits are non refundable unless we can secure a person to fill your spec(s).
-There is a 150.00 cancelation fee charged to all refunds issued
+- All deposits are non refundable unless we can secure a person to fill your spot(s)).

-- A full refund, minus the 150.00 processing fee, will only be issued if we can fill your spot on the workshop/tour.
+- A full refund, minus the 250.00 processing fee, will only be issued if we can fill your spot on the workshop/tour.
+All cancelations must be in the form of writing, email or mail, prior to 90 days before the start of the workshop or tour.

 - There are NO EXCEPTIONS TO THIS POLICY, even for medical emergencies.
 All cancellation requests must be in writing and received either by US mail or E-mail.
 We encourage participants to purchase refundable airline tickets and trip cancellation insurance.
 WE STRONGLY RECOMMEND TRIP INSURANCE to protect you in the event of an unexpected situation that prevents you from attending the workshop.
 We recommend Square Mouth Travel Ins. (http://www.squaremouth.com), though there are a number of fine companies who provide this service.
 InsureMyTrip.com allows you to compare trip insurance quotes from a variety of agencies.